 4 Trip Database Ltd.

-The Catalogue of Bias would not have been possible without the funding of the McCall MacBain Foundation who supported the development of the Catalogue of Bias.
+The Catalogue of Bias would not have been possible without the funding from the McCall MacBain Foundation, which supported the development of the Catalogue of Bias.
+Meetings are part funded by an NIHR Senior Investigator award to Carl Heneghan.